envris/digital-trade-handbook/culture-values/language/index.md

 This is a problem only if we start thinking of the things we deliver for people as temporary projects.
 We are delivering and maintaining products and services for as long as they help.

-> Taking Farmers to Market is a service that people interact with using products.
+> Taking Farmers to Markets is a service that people interact with using products.
 >
 > To deliver the service and its products, we use processes and tools that talk about project work.